yashbhanu/data-viz-dashboard-email-client/README.md

 A share chart option has been added to share data visualization charts over a URL upon Authentication.
 It's a monorepo where Frontend & Backend are divided into sub-folders client & server respectively.

+# Email Client App

+The Email client app is to fetch emails with pagination & further view the email Details with filters available to filter out Read, Unread & Favorite Emails.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system: